 A binary number can be either 0 or 1 which represents the switch as off or on respectively.
 This On or Off state of a switch is called a bit.
 A byte is a collection of bits, and a single byte is made up of eight binary digits.
-Bits are grouped as eight binary digits because most of the memory chips have an electronic circuitry of eight pathways with each pathway having either on state or off state.
+Bits are grouped as eight binary digits because most of the memory chips have an electronic circuitry of eight pathways with each pathway having either on-state or off-state.
 A byte can represent 2^8 (256) distinct values, ie, .1 byte can represent values from zero (00000000) to 255 (11111111).

 Bytes are grouped to represent a larger number.
 A Kilobyte contains 1024 bytes.
 Generally, when we prefix kilo, it would suggest 1000 bytes.
 This holds true for the decimal number system that is based on factors of 10.
 However since computers use the binary system to store the data, we need to use a binary factor of 2’s to represent bytes.
-That means a kilobyte contains 2^10 bytes that are 1024 bytes.
+That means a kilobyte contains 2^10 bytes which are 1024 bytes.
 Kilobyte measure is often used to describe CPU cache size and RAM capacity

 Megabyte contains 1024 kilobytes.
 Generally, when we prefix mega, it suggests a million bytes.
 This holds true for the decimal number system that is based on factors of 10.
-Since we need to represent in computer binary system, we need to use a binary factor of 2’s to represent bytes.
+Since we need to represent in a computer binary system, we need to use a binary factor of 2’s to represent bytes.
 That means a Megabyte contains 1024 kilobytes.

 Gigabyte contains 1024 megabytes.
 Generally, when we prefix Giga, it suggests a billion bytes.
 This holds true for the decimal number system that is based on factors of 10.
-Since we need to represent in computer binary system, we need to use a binary factor of 2’s to represent bytes.
+Since we need to represent in a computer binary system, we need to use a binary factor of 2’s to represent bytes.
 That means a Gigabyte actually contains 1024 megabytes.
-To gauge how exactly it consumes memory, let us consider that you have a 2 GB of the disk drive.
+To gauge how exactly it consumes memory, let us consider that you have 2 GB of disk drive.
 With 2GB of capacity, you can store around 500 music tracks.

 A petabyte is almost one quadrillion bytes.
 In computer binary system, a petabyte is 1024 terabytes of data.
 This size is quite hard to imagine practically.
 Nowadays most of the modern technology processors and servers store over petabytes of information.
-To put it in perspective, one petabyte sized memory can store over 10,000 hours of TV programming shows.
+To put it in perspective, one petabyte-sized memory can store over 10,000 hours of TV programming shows.